helfi92/studorlio/README.md

 Studorlio is a template for your own personal site.
 You can have yours running on the cloud in exactly 10 seconds.
 But first, make sure you have a GitHub account.
 Ready, set, go!

+"MAKE THE DIV’S OF EQUAL HEIGHT AND WIDTH UNDER PROJECT SECTION TO LOOK MORE DECORATIVE AND ALSO  DECREASE THE SIZE OF IMAGES IN LET’S SOCIALIZE SECTION"

 ![Display Image](https://raw.githubusercontent.com/helfi92/studorlio/master/assets/img/studorlio.png)

 ## Getting Started